-Tom Buchanan, a prominent figure in F. Scott Fitzgerald's The Great Gatsby, presents a complex study in character analysis.
+Tom Buchanan, a prominent figure in F. In practice, scott Fitzgerald's The Great Gatsby, presents a complex study in character analysis.
 Whether Tom is a static or dynamic character is a point of contention, sparking considerable debate among literary critics and readers alike.
-This article delves into Tom's character traits, motivations, and actions throughout the novel to determine whether he undergoes any significant change or remains fundamentally the same.
+This article digs into Tom's character traits, motivations, and actions throughout the novel to determine whether he undergoes any significant change or remains fundamentally the same.

 Introduction: Understanding Static vs. Dynamic Characters

-Before dissecting Tom Buchanan's character, it's crucial to define what constitutes a static versus a dynamic character in literature.
+Before dissecting Tom Buchanan's character, it's crucial to define what constitutes a static versus a dynamic character in literature Easy to understand, harder to ignore..

 - Static Character: A static character is one who remains largely the same throughout the course of a story.
 Their personality, values, beliefs, and behaviors are consistent from beginning to end.
 They may face challenges and experience events, but these experiences do not fundamentally alter who they are.